cs-ed/edtech-plan-atorresteach/README.md

 Class sizes: 35-45 students
 -Class sizes tend to be large which can make it difficult since typically the student population needs a lot more one on one guidance.
 To overcome this hurdle, I try to create a collaborative learning environment in each students are placed in a group either three or four.
 Students build trust and confidence in each other, which provides them more access to help from their peers.
+Lunch time tutoring, After school tutoring, and Saturday School Tutoring is necessary to provide students will adequate opportunities to get indiviualize help on areas in their coursework where they find themselves struggling.

 Student Demographic:
 * 100 % Title 1 (Free and Reduced Lunch)